Schepp/nca-todo-app/getting-started.md

 7. Pick `ESLint + Prettier` and chose `lint on save`
 8. Have your configs placed `In dedicated config files`
 9. Save this as your future defaults if you like
 10. Chose `NPM` as package manager

+# Running builds with Hot-Reloading

+Enter `npm run build`